donbailon/documentation-test/Buttons.md

 <br>

 ## Icons
-Use icon buttons when you want to launch an action directly from an icon.
+Use icon buttons when you want to launch an action directly from an icon.\
+If you need to use an icon that doesn't need to loock like a button but it needs to be interactive, please, use the **ghost button** icon for that purposes.

 > Buttons contains the minimum touchable area for icons.